czsmith/GDO/README.md

 # GDO
 Garage Door Opener - Monitor and Control using ESPHome - Hardwired

+### Revision 2
+After using this for a while, I noticed that the Obstructed signal was sometimes wrong.
+I had been using a diode (originally D1) to add some voltage drop while feeding a GPIO.
+Turns out this led to a floating input which gives unpredictable results.
+D1 has been replaced with a resistor.

+Also, on a second unit, the door Open signal was occasionally wrong.
+Checking further, I found the open and close signals were dropping from their original 5V vales to 3-4 volts.
+Could have been from when I added connectors between the GDO and this board, or that there is very little current in that circuit.
+Fixed by raising the resistance of the voltage divider.

+The rest of the README has been updated to reflect this.

 ## Old Liftmaster GDO
 My house is approaching 30 years old and has the original Liftmaster garage door opener (GDO).